publiccodenet/about/activities/tool-management/mailing lists.md

 You can also unsubscribe via the web page by simply going to: https://lists.publiccode.net/mailman/postorius/lists/?all-lists click on the mailing list you are on, and then click "unsubscribe".

-## 2. guidance for mailing list administrators
+## 2. Guidance for mailing list administrators

 * What to do with people's data